duarteocarmo/duarteocarmo.com/content/pages/about.md

 Hi, I'm Duarte,

-I'm an advanced Machine Learning Engineer/hacker at [DSB](https://www.dsb.dk/), the largest train operating company in Scandinavia.
-Here, I'm focusing on scaling up the recently created Artificial Intelligence and Machine Learning department.
-My day-to-day is a mix of strategy, advisory, leadership, technical architecture, and development.
+I'm a Technologist/hacker, born and raised in Portugal, now based in Copenhagen.
+My work lies in the intersection of Machine Learning, Data, Software Engineering, and People.
+I'm in love with Technology, and how it improves people's lives.

-Previously, I was employed at the [Boston Consulting Group](https://bcgplatinion.com/nordics/), where I helped leading businesses in the areas of AI & ML, Software Development, and Cyber Security.
-I've also worked for [Jabra](https://jabra.com), helping C-level executives shape the strategy, and creating new AI based ventures.
+Currently, I'm leading the Machine Learning efforts at [Amplemarket](https://amplemarket.com/), a Y Combinator-backed startup that helps companies do sales and grow.
+I also do some independent [consulting](/consulting) for startups and established companies.

-Earlier endeavors include the [WYGroup](https://www.wygroup.net/) &  [Bliss Applications](https://www.blissapplications.com/) where I got to create new start-ups, and helped develop mobile applications using cutting edge technology.
+Previously, I was employed at the [Boston Consulting Group](https://bcgplatinion.com/nordics/), where I helped large businesses in the areas of AI & ML, Software Development, and Cyber Security.
+I've also worked for [Jabra](https://jabra.com), helping C-level executives shape the strategy, and creating new AI-based ventures.

 My work is also shaped by my background and education.
-I've studied in the [Superior Technical Institute of Lisbon](https://tecnico.ulisboa.pt/en/), in the [Beijing Institute of Technology](http://english.bit.edu.cn/), and in the [Technical University of Denmark](https://www.dtu.dk/english).
+I've studied at the [Superior Technical Institute of Lisbon](https://tecnico.ulisboa.pt/en/), the [Beijing Institute of Technology](http://english.bit.edu.cn/), and the [Technical University of Denmark](https://www.dtu.dk/english).

-In my free time you can probably find me learning about new gadgets, [writing code]({static}/images/code.jpg), [reading](https://github.com/duarteocarmo/my-personal-zen), [taking photos]({static}/images/photos.jpg), or [running]({static}/images/run.jpg).
+In my free time, you can probably find me learning about new gadgets, [writing code]({static}/images/code.jpg), [reading](https://github.com/duarteocarmo/my-personal-zen), [taking photos]({static}/images/photos.jpg), or [running]({static}/images/run.jpg).

 If you wish to know more about my career, feel free to browse [my resume](/cv.pdf).